 A student who matriculated as a degree-seeking student at Indiana University Bloomington prior to first summer session 2011 may be required to complete the Indiana University Bloomington campus-wide General Education requirements.
-In such cases, the student should contact his or her academic advisor, or send e-mail to iubgened@indiana.edu.
-The student may be required to move to the current program in effect at the time of re-evaluation.
+In such cases, the student should contact his or her academic advisor, or send e-mail to iubgened@iu.edu.
+The student's degree program will be re-evaluated, and the student may be required to move to the current program in effect at the time of re-evaluation.